infoservio/donate-fast/README.md

 2. Then tell Composer to load the plugin:

-        composer require /donations-free
+        composer require donate-fast

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for donations-free.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for donate-fast.

-## donations-free Overview
+## Overview donate-fast

 -Insert text here-

-## Configuring donations-free
+## Configuring donate-fast

 -Insert text here-

-## Using donations-free
+## Using donate-fast

 -Insert text here-